How to Open a Restaurant in 11 Steps

 Keep in mind, though, that while the SBA’s stamp of approval may make some lenders more willing to consider applicants who don’t fall within their strict loan criteria, applying for an SBA loan still involves lengthy paperwork, and the process can take several months.

 If you specifically need cash to make a big equipment purchase (like point of sale technology, commercial kitchen appliances, flatware, or furniture) for your new establishment, equipment financing might be the right choice for you.

-This financing product works very similar to a car loan, with the amount you can borrow depending on the price and type of equipment you’re buying.
+This financing product works very similarly to a car loan, with the amount you can borrow depending on the price and type of equipment you’re buying.

 And because the equipment itself serves as collateral, you likely won’t be asked to put up additional collateral for the loan.

 Equipment financing terms typically work at a fixed interest rate—usually between 8% and 30%—with a fixed term length so your payments will be the same from month to month.

 For businesses with smaller and immediate financing needs, short-term loans can be a lifesaver.
-These loans work similarly to traditional term loans but cover amounts in the $2,500 to $250,000 range with terms of between 3 and 18 months.
+These loans work similarly to traditional term loans but cover amounts in the $2,500 to $250,000 range with terms of between three and 18 months.

-With interest rates as low as 14%, short term loan providers can often get you cash in hand in as few as 2 days, letting you make rent, cover payroll, pay food vendors, or meet other immediate overhead expenses—even when cash is tight.
+With interest rates as low as 14%, short-term loan providers can often get you cash in hand in as few as two days, letting you make rent, cover payroll, pay food vendors, or meet other immediate overhead expenses—even when cash is tight.

-Perhaps the most flexible form of business financing available, a business business line of credit gives you capital to draw upon to meet a variety of business needs.
+Perhaps the most flexible form of business financing available, a business line of credit gives you capital to draw upon to meet a variety of business needs.

 Once established, you can draw on your line of credit as you would a personal credit card, to get more working capital, buy inventory, handle seasonal cash flows, pay off other debts, or address almost any other business need.